 University Library Services

-The University Library Services took off in November 2013 with Dr. Musa A. Auyo as the pioneer University Librarian.
+The University Library Services is headed by Dr. Abdulkadir Idris Ahmed as the University Librarian.
 It serves as the centre of varied research and learning activities for both staff and students of the University.
-Last year alone, the University Library Services has received over two thousand five hundred (2,500) users who patronised its services for research and academic purposes.

 The philosophy of the University Library Services is to strive to the challenge of a modern university library by effectively meeting the research, learning and information needs of its clientele.